MrAPierce/Transmitter/readme.md

 	Future
 		Track view Editor for Recording of movements, tweaking of movements Camera Stream
-		Port to UI to Knockoutjs
+		Port to UI to Knockoutjs, all the cool kids are doing it.